Microsoft-Web/HOL-MVC4CustomActionFilters/HOL.md

 	        public ActionResult Index()
 	        {
-	            // Create list of genres
+	            // Retrieve the list of genres
 	...
 	````